Derek Boateng: Rayo Vallecano and Eibar

 After his contract with Fulham expired, Boateng decided to join Spanish club Rayo Vallecano on 3 June 2014.
 However, only two months later, he was deemed surplus to requirements by manager Paco Jémez, and rescinded his link with the Madrid outfit on 18 August.

 Hours after rescinding with Rayo, Boateng signed a one-year deal with fellow league club SD Eibar.

 After leaving Eibar, Boateng returned to Beitar Jerusalem to train with them whilst looking for a move in the upcoming transfer window.

 Rayo OKC

 On 25 January 2016, Boateng signed with expansion side Rayo OKC of the North American Soccer League.

-OFI FC
+OFI

-On 30 January 2017, Boateng signed with Football League side OFI Crete F.C. till the end of the season.
-It is expected with his experience to help the club in his effort to be promoted in the Superleague Greece.
+On 30 January 2017, Boateng signed with Football League side OFI till the end of the season.
+It is expected with his experience to help the club in his effort to be promoted in the Super League Greece.

 International career

 Boateng in action with the squad number 9, for the Ghana national team against England national team.

 While playing for Panathinaikos in 2001, Boateng also played for the Ghana national football team at the FIFA World Youth Championship in Argentina, in which Ghana progressed to the final.
 After participating in a friendly with Ghana against French club Nice, he was selected for the Ghana squad at the 2006 FIFA World Cup.
 He made his first FIFA World Cup appearance on 17 June 2006, when he replaced Otto Addo at half-time in the 2–0 win against the Czech Republic.
 He was also selected for the national team for the 2010 FIFA World Cup, in which Ghana progressed to the quarter-finals.